HalvorCappelenWik/INF102_Mandatory2/Svar.md

 I then check when each of the respective paths (node -> power-station) has a node in common.
 This will be the least common ancestor.

 ## Task 3 - addRedundant
-My plan for the implementation of the addRedundant method was to
+My plan for the implementation of the addRedundant was that if I were able to find the two biggest subtrees and add an edge between leaves of these trees, this would cause as small outage as possible if one power-cable stops working.

+To do this I first